nicholascfp/Mentoring-II-Projeto-CEPOC-Linguagens/README.md

 The project was developed during second semester of 2020 in partnership with [PUCMINAS University](https://www.pucpcaldas.br/) and
 [CEPOC School](http://cepoc.com.br/), in order to create some tools that can help teachers in their teaching methodology, during Covid-19 pandemic.

-Our team`s project was responsible to support portuguese teacher teaching grammatics and abbreviations to students of about 12 to 13 years old.
+Our team's project was responsible to support portuguese teacher teaching grammatics and abbreviations to students of about 12 to 13 years old.

 The application was built using [MIT Appinventor](https://appinventor.mit.edu/).